Dollar bulls rounded up by Fed minutes, Aussie eyes jobs data

 SYDNEY The dollar languished at two-week lows early on Thursday, having fallen for a third straight session after minutes from the U.S. Federal Reserve's last policy meeting prompted markets to push out the likely timing of an interest rate rise.

-It was steadier on the yen at 108.20, though still well away from a six-year high of 110.09 set last week.
+It was steadier on the yen at 108.20 JPY=, though still well away from a six-year high of 110.09 set last week.

 There were also concerns that a persistent shortfall of economic growth and inflation in the euro zone, slower growth in China or Japan or geopolitical risks in the Middle East could "lead to a further appreciation of the dollar and have adverse effects on the U.S. external sector."